philipmat/philipmat.github.io/_posts/2011-06-14-two_new_features.markdown

 A great deal of smart people blogged and [spoke on podcasts](http://5by5.tv/) about all the new features in OS X 10.7 aka Lion.

-But there's two features that albeit not life-saving improve the quality of life quite considerably and have been at the forefront of Mac <strike>critique</strike> switcher pain since... well, OS X.
+But there are two features that albeit not life-saving improve the quality of life quite considerably and have been at the forefront of Mac <strike>critique</strike> switcher pain since... well, OS X.

 ## #1: resize from any edge